Zipliks/account-changer-python/README.md

 ## About SLAC
 There is no GUI yet, but it's planned.
 Some day.
-The rule to get GUI version ETA:
+The rule to know GUI version ETA:
 1. Tomorrow
 2. If not yet, read point 1